bandprotocol/bandchain/helpers/cron-requester/README.md

 }
 ```

-## 💎 Example Usages
+## 💎 Example Usage

 ```bash
 npx @bandprotocol/cron-requester config.json
 ```

-If the `config.json` is correctly formatted, you should see something like this:
+If `config.json` is correctly formatted, you should see something like this:

 ```
 --------------------------------------------------------